orisimh/ui-crawler/README.md

 npm install

 # 3. Configure environment
 Create a .env file in the root directory:
 REACT_APP_API_BASE_URL=http://localhost:8000/api/v1
-🔁 Replace the URL with your actual backend address if needed.

 # 4. Start the development server